 Read on below to discover 6 of the biggest trends in eco-friendly interiors:

 Bamboo is said to grow like weeds, but it actually grows faster than any other hardwood.
 It’s tremendously renewable, growing fast and never dying.
-Bamboo grows quick after harvesting making it a wonderful green option for hardwood floors, furniture, cabinets, wall coverings and ceilings.
-Consumers are realizing that bamboo is not only a 'green' choice but often superior to conventional hardwoods.
+Bamboo grows quick after harvesting making it a wonderful green option for hardwood floors, furniture, cabinets, wall coverings, and ceilings.
+Consumers are realizing that bamboo is not only a ‘green’ choice but often superior to conventional hardwoods.
 Bamboo is very durable and light.
-It is resilient to wear more other hardwood flooring.
+It is resilient to wear more than other hardwood floor types.
 Bamboo is also naturally resistant to moisture, making it far less likely to stain or warp from water damage or humidity fluctuation.

 Concrete has been used for decades around the world to create durable, low-maintenance structures that endure time as well as the elements.
 Nevertheless, concrete has found its way inside our homes, with a wide array of custom colors and designs you wouldn’t believe that concrete can turn countertops and flooring into ingenious beautiful concept.

 Cork is an ultra-green substance that’s emerging in popularity as an interior essential.
 Although, it may seem like an odd material for floors — the soft, spongy thing you pull out of a wine bottle or stick notes on or find on the bottom of springtime shoes.
 Since cork is naturally antimicrobial, it being used in the kitchen and is growing in popularity as a countertop material.